chengqu/Simcity201/README.md

 ####Josh Faskowitz:

     -Designed and implemented the MarketManagerAgent, MarketCustomerAgent, and MarketEmplyoeeAgent.
+    -Market Agents to fit within the Market, used to interact with Person -Make GUI for the old market
+    -Make GUI for the new market and all of the agents inside of the Market -Became steward for the newMarket
+    --Reverse documented the newMarket design and added annotations to the design and uploaded a new design document --make design changes were necessry to improve function and usability of the newMarket --modify the market to use an inventory system --work with Cheng to get the delivery to the market's via the truck --work with Cheng to get Customer Agents to get a car on the outside -debugging Person (with David) decide agent to make sure that person is coming to market to propery buy a car or to buy groceries
+    --this behavior is still not perfect but we rid for the most part repeptive behaviors --implemented some hacks in cases were there is still a bug, in order to better insure usability
+    ---for example, if there person shows up with 0 dollars to their name, we let them order still...but still people who do not have enough money will leave
-    -Market Agents to fit within the Market, used to interact with Person -With help from David made the Market interaction interface to establish basic messaging system between all the different restaurants and the market
+    -With help from David made the Market interaction interface to establish interface system between all the different restaurants and the market
     -With help from Ryan was able to upload personal restaurant with sim city and make sure it could appear in the main gui.
-    -helped to get room at Founders reserved, commonly brought food for everybody
+    -With help from David implemented personal producer consumer -adapted newMarket tests for changes made from v1 to v2 -helped to get room at Founders reserved, commonly brought food for everybody

 ####Cheng Qu: